Penobscot Bay YMCA

 • Recovery Collaborations - Collaborative efforts with local law enforcement, community-serving organizations, and other coalitions in Knox and Waldo counties to reduce stigma, create a close network of support for individuals in recovery or those seeking harm reduction resources.

-• Community Health Education - Providing the community with information on prevention topics such as safe medication storage and disposal, safe cannabis storage, impaired driving laws, social hosting laws, safe alcohol sales and service, individual and community impacts of vaping, naloxone use and availability, how to make healthy food choices on a budget and much more.
+• Community Health Education - Providing the community with information on prevention topics such as safe medication storage and disposal, safe cannabis storage, impaired driving laws, social hosting laws, safe alcohol sales and service, individual and community impacts of vaping, naloxone use and availability, and much more.

 GET CONNECTED!